Yvonne de Gaulle: Marriage to Charles de Gaulle

 Yvonne met Charles de Gaulle in 1920, then a military captain returning from a mission in Poland.
-It was secretly arranged by the Vendroux family.
+The meeting was secretly arranged by the Vendroux family.

 Their first date was to the Grand Palais during the fall exhibition to see the painting The Woman in Blue by Kees van Dongen.
 At a tea shortly after, Charles spilled his cup on young Yvonne's dress.
 Nonplussed, she laughed, and they continued courting.

-Charles invited Yvonne to a Saint-Cyr military ball at the Hotel des Réservoirs, in Versailles, in support of the institution where he had studied from 1912-1918.
+Charles invited Yvonne to a Saint-Cyr military ball at the Hotel des Réservoirs, in Versailles, in support of the institution where he had studied from 1912 to 1918.
 Two days later, Yvonne declared to her parents, "It will be him, or no one."

-They were engaged on 11 November, before the end of Captain de Gaulle's leave, and married on 7 April 1921, in the Notre-Dame de Calais church.
+They were engaged on 11 November, before the end of Captain de Gaulle's leave, and married on 7 April 1921 in the church of Notre-Dame de Calais.
 De Gaulle played on Yvonne's family business when he expressed his joy on the occasion, writing to a friend, "I am marrying the biscuits of Vendroux."

-They honeymooned in Northern Italy, and went on to have three children, a boy and two girls:
+They honeymooned in Northern Italy and went on to have three children, a boy and two girls: